Renukaratnam/tf-small-vpc/README.md

-# tf-small-vpc
+# terraform
-this is terraform small  vpc project
+this is terraform project